getsops/sops/README.rst

 When the file is saved, `sops` will update its metadata and encrypt the data key with the freshly added master keys.
 The removed entries are simply deleted from the file.

+When removing keys, it is recommended to rotate the data key using `-r`, otherwise owners of the removed key may have add access to the data key in the past.

 Assuming roles and using KMS in various AWS accounts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~